According to John Mueller, “awesomeness” is the key to ranking well in the Google SERPs. This advice’s vagueness makes it no less poignant.

 For starters, Google overtly flags sites as “not secure” when they don’t have an SSL.
 Remember, user experience is a top priority.
 Would you enter someone’s home if it had a big flag stating that it was not secure?

-If you’re unsure as to how to go about getting your HTTPS status, this detailed guide about HTTP to HTTPS Migration is a useful resource.
+If you’re unsure how to get your HTTPS status, this detailed guide about HTTP to HTTPS Migration is a useful resource.

 The Takeaway